Tribe's Guide to

 What should I do if the other parent refuses to return my child?

 Refusal to return to usual or legally authorised care arrangements is, unfortunately, quite common.
-This may be serious or it may not be.
+This may be a serious threat, amounting to kidnapping.
+Or it may result from an intention to cause irritation or from misunderstanding .

 • If the child is unsafe, contact the Police.